wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.3 =
+* Updated signature function to operate more in the WordPress way.
+* Hardened URL sanitization.

 = 2.2.2 =
 * Added the SAz shortcode button to the default WordPress text editor